 Lots of views and discussions have been held regarding this.
-Without getting into too much detail, we are of the opinion that the policy makers are confusing the terms SAMS and SA-SAMS throughout the Education Sector.
-There is a distinct difference in these two terminologies.
+Without getting into too much detail, we are of the opinion that the policymakers are confusing the terms SAMS and SA-SAMS throughout the Education Sector.
+There is a distinct difference between these two terminologies.

 SAMS = School Administration Management System (Government Gazette No 38223) – thus so-called Third Party Service providers.

 SA-SAMS = South African School Administration Management System – The SAMS provided by Government.

 All policy and legal reference are referred to as SAMS.
 Please read carefully- NOT SA-SAMS!
 The intention of policymakers was to create a “data warehouse” for data mining by relevant role players – this was called Lurits.
 All SAMS (Third Parties and SA-SAMS) need to comply with these principles.

 Three years after originally posting this content we connected with Riaan van Der Bergh, Education Technology Manager at FEDSAS.
 He says there is still confusion in the education space.

 He explains that the CEM (Council of Education Ministers – MEC’s from all provinces) took a decision that SA-SAMS is the single source for reporting which has caused confusion.
 This does not prescribe the use of SA-SAMS but rather the reporting format, content and structure of the data to be reported.
 We should not confuse the need for data in the SA-SAMS format with the use of SA-SAMS to produce the format.
 A school has a legal obligation to be compliant in their reporting but SA-SAMS, as a system, is not legally enforceable.